apysais/gaincommerce-nmi-payment-gateway-for-woocommerce/readme.txt

 3. Configure the plugin settings in WooCommerce > Settings > Payments > Gain Commerce NMI Payment Gateway.

 == Frequently Asked Questions ==

 = Is this plugin PCI Compliant? =
 Yes.
-Utilizing NMI's Collect.js to tokenize payment data, sensitive information never touches merchant servers.
+Utilizing NMI's Collect.js to tokenize payment data, sensitive credit card information never touches your web server.

 = Does this plugin require WooCommerce? =
 Yes.
-WooCommerce 6.8 or higher must be installed and active.
+WooCommerce 8.0 or higher must be installed and active.

-= Does this plugin require a Network Merchants account? = Yes.
+= Does this plugin require an NMI account? =
+Yes.
 An active NMI payment gateway account is required.
-Contact <a href="https://www.alliedpayments.com" target="_blank">Allied Payments</a>, our preferred provider, to set up NMI payment gateway accounts.
+Contact <a href="https://www.alliedpayments.com" target="_blank">Allied Payments</a>, our preferred provider, to set up your account.

-= Is an SSL required? =
+= Is an SSL Certificate required? =
 Yes.
-A valid SSL certificate is required to protect customer credit card account information and to meet PCI-DSS compliance requirements.
+A valid SSL certificate is required to meet PCI-DSS compliance standards and secure user checkout.

- = What information is passed to NMI? =
-Payment account information is only transferred through tokenization to maintain absolute PCI Compliance.
-No sensitive payment information is sent over unsecured channels.

- = Does this plugin store customer information? =
+= Does this plugin store customer credit card details? = No. Credit card numbers are tokenized by NMI and stored remotely in the NMI Customer Vault.
-No. This plugin does not store any customer credit card numbers or personal customer information.

- = For additional integration information and support = Visit <a href="https://www.gaincommerce.com/support" target="_blank">gaincommerce.com/support</a>.
+= Where can I get support or integration help? =
+Visit <a href="https://www.gaincommerce.com/support" target="_blank">gaincommerce.com/support</a>.

 == Screenshots ==